emb-riscv/specs-markdown/rtos-support-features.md

 ## Interrupts priorities threshold

-Having a mechanism to disable only interupts below a certain threshold greatly improves the real-time characteristics of a system, by not having to disable all interrupts while handling the system data structures.
+Having a mechanism to disable only interrupts below a certain threshold greatly improves the real-time characteristics of a system, by not having to disable all interrupts while handling the system data structures.
 By raising the priority threshold instead of completely disabling interrupts, it is possible to keep fast interrupts still active, regardless how busy the RTOS itself is.